turingschool-examples/student_enrollments_ar/README.md

 You will need to create all migrations.

 ## Instructions
 We are creating an application to track student enrollments in our school.
-To do this, we'll need to track `Students`, `Classes`, `Teachers`, and `Enrollments`.
+To do this, we'll need to track `Students`, `Courses`, `Teachers`, and `Enrollments`.

 Students have a name.
 Teachers have a name and room_number.
-Classes have a name and teacher_id.
+Courses have a name and teacher_id.
 Enrollments have a student_id, class_id, and a grade (integer).

-Classes have one Teacher.
+Courses have one Teacher.
-Students can be enrolled in many Classes.
+Students can be enrolled in many Courses.
-Classes have many Students.
+Courses have many Students.
 (The join table in this case can be called "enrollments".)

 ## Data Setup
 - First, write migrations to fulfill the above model descriptions.